Memphis authorities release video in Tyre Nichols' death

 Associated Press

-The video emerged one day after the officers were charged with murder in Nichols’ death.
+The video emerged one day after the officers, who are all Black, were charged with murder in Nichols’ death.

-The footage shows police savagely beating the 29-year-old FedEx worker for three minutes.
+The footage shows police savagely beating the 29-year-old FedEx worker for three minutes while screaming profanities at him throughout the attack.
 The Nichols family legal team has likened the assault to the infamous 1991 police beating of Los Angeles motorist Rodney King.

 “I’m going to baton the (expletive) out you,” one officer can be heard saying.
 His body camera shows him raise his baton while at least one other officer holds Nichols.